bkieft-usa/jgi_integration/docs/analysis_parameters_explained.md

     Calculates biweight midcorrelation (robust correlation using median and MAD).

-  **corr_cutoff**
+  **corr_cutoff** (real number between 0 and 1)

-  Correlation threshold for including edges in the network (real number between 0 and 1; default: 0.5).
+  Correlation threshold for including edges in the network (default: 0.5).
 Only feature pairs with correlation above this value are included.

   **keep_negative**

   If true, includes both positive and negative correlations above the absolute threshold.
 If false (default), only positive correlations are included.

-  **block_size**
+  **block_size** (integer > 0)

-  Number of features processed per block during correlation calculation (integer > 0; default: 500).
+  Number of features processed per block during correlation calculation (default: 500).
 Larger blocks may use more memory but can be faster.

-  **n_jobs**
+  **n_jobs** (integer)

-  Number of parallel jobs for block-wise correlation calculation (integer; default: 1).
+  Number of parallel jobs for block-wise correlation calculation (default: 1).
 Use -1 to utilize all available cores.

   **only_bipartite**